harness/developer-hub/docs/chaos-engineering/chaos-faults/gcp/gcp-vm-instance-stop.md

 ## Default Validations
 :::info
-- VM instances should be in a healthy state.
+- The VM instances should be in a healthy state.
 :::

-## Experiment tunables
+## Experiment Tunables
 <details>
     <summary>Check the Experiment Tunables</summary>
     <h2>Mandatory Fields</h2>